 Kayla could never do anything half-heartedly.
-She screamed and cheered when her Broncos won, cried when they lost.
+She screamed and cheered when her Broncos won, and cried when they lost.
 When she smiled, it was with her whole being.
-She always preferred text-messaging over talking because she could keep up 15 conversations at a time.
+She always preferred text-messaging over talking, because she could keep up 15 conversations at the same time.
 She played clarinet, saxophone, piano, and sang in multiple choirs.
 Her iPod was filled with music she loved to put her beautiful voice to.

 Her Impact on the Community:

 At her visitation the week following the accident, we were not at all prepared for the reaction of the community.
 It was there that the magnitude of her impact on other people’s lives first became apparent.
-We were still in shock and overwhelmed with our intense personal loss and our grief but the stories people told about her broke through the fog and touched our hearts, filling them with a bittersweet pride.
+We were still in shock and overwhelmed with our intense personal loss and our grief, but the stories people told about her broke through the haze of grief and touched our hearts, filling them with a bittersweet pride.

 Even people who had never met us simply needed to tell us a story or two about what they had heard about her.
 We heard stories of her continuing impact on the kids.
-Two girls leaving the funeral service the next day were overheard discussing “instead of finding a job what volunteer work could we get this summer?”
+Two girls leaving the funeral service the next day were overheard discussing “instead of finding a job, what volunteer work could we get this summer?”
 A boy down the street joined the army as a medic that same week so he could do something to make a difference like Kayla had done.
-Kids that had strayed into destructive lifestyles somehow found strength and moral guidance from the way she lived her life.
-It was from who she was to them that they said had helped straightened out their lives.
+Teens that had strayed into destructive lifestyles somehow found the moral guidance and fortitude from the way she lived her life.
+They said they began to change their lives for the better in the wake of the tragedy.
 They credited her with their “rebirth”.

 The Genesis of Her Foundation

-In the months following her accident we would often take slow, quiet walks together often consoling one another.
-It was on one of those walks, when we were discussing what Kayla would want us to do that the idea for “The Kayla Foundation” came to us.
+In the months following her accident we would often take slow, quiet walks together consoling one another.
+It was during one of those walks, when we were discussing what Kayla would want us to do to carry on for her, that the idea for “The Kayla Foundation” came to us.
 It was as though the idea had been whispered into our ears by Kayla herself and it just seemed to fit her so perfectly.
-The idea was simply to combine her love of kids, music and our community with her unwavering desire to help others in need.
-What followed, over the subsequent years, was pretty remarkable and is detailed on this website.
-We hope she would approve.
+The idea was simply to combine her love of kids, music and our community, with her unwavering desire to help others in need.
+What followed was pretty remarkable and is detailed on this website.

-The Kayla Foundation logo uses Kayla’s actual signature as its centerpiece.
-Her signature was copied from the last birthday card she would ever give to her mom, which was just 2 weeks before her death.
-Her signature is uplifted in the title line representing how she lifted up the lives of others while she was on earth and how her memory continues to lift spirits today.
-The heart shown was a heart that Kayla always used when signing her name.
-This particular one was taken from a CD she had made for her sister before her sudden passing.
+The Kayla Foundation logo uses Kayla’s actual pink signature as its centerpiece.
+This signature was copied from the last birthday card she would ever give to her mom, which was just 2 weeks before her death.
+Her signature is uplifted in the title line, representing how she lifted up the lives of others while she was on earth, and how her memory continues to lift spirits today.